Ricette di Sicilia

 - 6

-Place the biscuits on a large surface, cover them and leave to rise for 24 hours.
+Place the biscuits on a large tray, cover, and leave to prove for 24 hours.

 - 7

-Transfer to a baking tray lined with parchment and bake at 200°C for about 20 minutes, until golden.
+Transfer the biscuits to a baking tray lined with parchment and bake at 200°C for around 20 minutes, until golden.

 - 8